Cardio: Which Style Is Right For Me?

 Regular weight-bearing forms of cardio that you do while standing on your feet, like jogging and skipping, help to maintain or improve bone density and increase the size, strength and capacity of your muscles.
 This helps to improve strength, coordination and balance, and can also help to prevent osteoporosis.

-All that extra oxygen in your blood when you exercise helps your heart work more efficiently, which means you have more energy for daily life.
+All that extra oxygen in your blood when you exercise helps your heart work more efficiently, which means you'll feel fitter and have more energy for daily life.
 Regular cardio workouts can also help you fall asleep faster, get better sleep and deepen your sleep, giving you even more energy.

 Cardio styles you can choose from